SanjanaSidhwani/travel_planner/README.md

 - Resize the browser to mobile/tablet widths and verify layout stacks correctly.
 - Open each page and check for overflow or horizontal scrolling.

-## License

-This project is provided under the MIT License.
-Replace with your preferred license if needed.

----

-If you want, I can also commit and push this `README.md` for you.
-Would you like me to do that now?
-(Yes/No)